openmindculture/react-dataviz-demo/README.md

 ### Testing and Linting

 - Why did no AI try test-driven development?
-- Why didn't it setup linters and code style configration?
+- Why didn't Copilot at least setup linters and code style configration?

 Copilot: Linters and code style tools (like ESLint and Prettier) are not always included by default in basic project scaffolding, especially when using AI assistants or some quickstart templates.
 Their setup often requires additional configuration and user preferences (e.g., specific rules, formatting style).